 The following states are either actively developing their plan program or have passed legislation but haven’t fully launched yet.

-Alaska, Arkansas, Arizona, Delaware (Passed legislation with requirements to be determined soon), Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Montana, Nebraska, New Hampshire, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Vermont (Passed legislation and required to offer a plan based on company size), West Virginia, Wisconsin, Wyoming
+Alaska, Arkansas, Arizona, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Montana, Nebraska, New Hampshire, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Vermont (Passed legislation and required to offer a plan based on company size), West Virginia, Wisconsin, Wyoming

 States with No Mandates Yet